 - Look out for and protect your interests at all times

-- Investigate how your accident occurred, reviewing your evidence, and gathering evidence we need (e.g., the police report, witness testimony, expert witness testimony, surveillance footage)
+- Investigate how your accident occurred, review your evidence, and gather any additional evidence we need (e.g., the police report, witness testimony, accident reconstruction expert witness testimony, surveillance footage)

 - Identify all liable and at-fault parties in your accident